-THE 352 Special Topics in Theater Arts: Dramatic Writing Principle and Practice (3)
+THE 341 Dramatic Writing: Principles and Practice (3)

 The course will take a structured, sequenced, principle-based approach to dramatic writing giving equal weight to the study of aesthetic principles beginning with Aristotle's Poetics, the analysis of dramatic masterworks, and the creative work of the students.
 The course introduces students to the process of writing drama using the conceptual tools that effective writers use (and have always used).
-The course will be useful regardless of the intended medium or genre of the student's writing whether for theater or screen and due to its strong emphasis on aesthetic principles should be of value to the keen critic or the adept observer.
+The course will be useful regardless of the intended medium or genre of the student's writing whether for theater or screen, and due to its strong emphasis on aesthetic principles should be of value to the keen critic or the adept observer.